Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Belief-Space Probability of Detection-Based State Prediction

 where covariance $\mathbf{P}_{k|k-1}$ and $\mathbf{P}_{k|k}$ are defined in \cref{KFbegin2,KFend}, respectively, and $\tilde{\mathbf{C}}_{k}$, $\tilde{\mathbf{K}}_k$ denote the approximate measurement Jacobi matrix and Kalman gain, respectively.
 To simplify the computation, we approximate the measurement Jacobi matrix as being equal to the one determined by the mean value of robot belief $\hat{\mathbf{z}}_k^r$, \ie, $\tilde{\mathbf{C}}_k=\nabla_{\mathbf{z}^t}\mathbf{f}^s(\mathbf{z}^t,\hat{\mathbf{z}}^r_{k})|_{\mathbf{z}^t=\hat{\mathbf{z}}^t_{k|k-1}}$, and calculate the Kalman gain $\tilde{\mathbf{K}}_k$ from \cref{KF3} by replacing $\mathbf{C}_k$ with $\tilde{\mathbf{C}}_k$, which yields \cref{BPOD updating:approxC}. \cref{BPOD updating:independent} is derived by the independency of $\tilde{\mathbf{K}}_k$ and $\tilde{\mathbf{C}}_k$ from $\mathbf{z}^t_k$ and $\mathbf{z}^r_k$.

-\cref{BPOD updating} is a probabilistic extension of \cref{KFend} that allows us to update the target covariance in \cref{target gen} using only the predicted beliefs of the robot and target.
-Intuitively speaking, smaller BPOD means a lower probability of the target to be observed, which in turn corresponds to higher predictive uncertainty of the target (\cref{intuition}).
-To further justify our proposed new formulation for covariance update, we can prove that a larger BPOD indeed leads to reduced uncertainty.
+\cref{BPOD updating} is a probabilistic extension of \cref{KFend} that allows us to update the target covariance in \cref{target gen} using only the predicted beliefs of the robot and target. \cref{fig:state prediction} illustrate the prediction of both robot and target belief states.